Andrew J. Reitz

 7/2011 - 4/2012 |

-frontend Ruby on Rails application.
-This entailed not only performing deploys, but also performing
+Twitter’s frontend Ruby on Rails application.
+This role entailed not only

-a small team that built out a new test environment, building a complete copy of Twitter from
+team that built out a new test environment and built a complete copy of Twitter

-bootstrap the system with enough data in order to be useful.
+enough data for the test site to be useful.

 |